AdobeDocs/commerce-knowledge-base.en/help/how-to/general/checklist-for-setting-up-a-new-domain.md

 ---
 # Checklist for setting up a new [!DNL domain]

 This is a checklist of how to set up a new [!DNL domain] in Adobe Commerce on cloud infrastructure.
-It applies regardless of whether you are trying to simply add a new domain, or replace the current domain with a new one.
+It applies regardless of whether you are trying to simply add a new domain or replace the current domain with a new one.

 ## Affected products and versions